The Epic Road Trip Begins

 It’s finally here!
-I’ve been planning our three week trek west for months and it felt so far away until just last night.
+I’ve been planning our three week epic road trip west for months and it felt so far away until just last night.
 It’s been far from perfect, but we’ve had fun and so far I’ve only made the kids cry a few times.
 It’s exactly what I expected!

 Our morning started early, Liv climbed into my bed at 5:30am so excited for our big adventure.
 Too bad her skin was on fire.
 Abby just rounded the corner on some random bug that wiped her out for days and turned her into an emotional roller coaster, and because it was so much fun I get a chance to experience it with Olivia while on the road.
 Vacation Bonus.